![]() |

 and 30,000 birds.

-of abundant in the winter to that of being
+of "abundant" in the winter to that of being "uncommon".

-The species breeds in river basins in northern & northeastern Siberia.
+The Baikal Teal nests in river basins in northern & northeastern Siberia.
 The

 male is an exquisitely-patterned bird.